Conquering A Federal Job Interview

 Who’s ready to invest in a Phenomenal You?

-And, the final tip is to hire a coach who is a subject matter expert when it comes to interviewing for a federal job.
-Here’s what I offer in the Phenomenal You coaching package that pertains to one’s federal career goals: (6) weekly 30 minute coaching sessions and I help my clients find their passion, talents, and gifts.
+And, the final tip is to hire a Federal Career Coach who is a subject matter expert when it comes to interviewing for a federal job.
+Here’s what I offer in the Phenomenal You coaching package that pertains to one’s federal career goals: (6) weekly 30-minute coaching sessions and I help my clients find their passion, talents, and gifts.
 To continue, I help prepare my clients for interviews, revise/create their resume, send encouraging messages via email(in between sessions), and send email messages to my clients with federal job announcements based on their job preferences(in between sessions).
 All this for $300 and you know that’s a great offer!
-And, if you only need just a federal resume, I can create one for you which would include one revision for $250.
+And, if you only need just a federal resume, I can create one for you which would include unlimited revisions for $250.
 I made all this affordable and filled with valuable information because I’m more concerned with seeing my clients win and achieve their career goals.
 A huge portion of the profits that I receive goes back into the community and to churches that I am partnered with.
-If you would like to schedule a Free discovery call, please click the Resume Writing or Phenomenal You Coaching tab on my website.
-My Phenomenal You coaching package will fill up quickly because I only work with a set limit of people so that I can dedicate my time to each persons success.
-You still have time to invest in yourself and/or schedule a free discovery call before the next start date of my individual Phenomenal You coaching program which begins on January 20, 2020.
+If you would like to schedule a Free discovery call, please click the Resume Writing or Phenomenal You Coaching tab on my website, under the shop tab.